 Any Orthodox rabbi may serve as a Sponsoring Rabbi.
 A Sponsoring Rabbi

-may only sponsor someone who lives in his or her own community, with
+may only sponsor someone who lives in his own community, with

 whom he is personally familiar, and whom he is confident in recommending